osuAkatsuki/website-docs/en/nomination_criteria.md

 # Nomination Criteria
 Here is the currently available nomination criteria for the server.
 Due to the diversity of game modes, it may differ for each and every one of them.

-## What makes a map not get nominated at all?
-- Maps that have official server beatmap nominators.
-It is best to wait for any updates from their side before requesting them here.
-- Maps that are currently marked as WIP or Pending on the official server.
-Exceptions can be given:
-- - If you've contacted the mapper and they've confirmed they won't be committing any more changes to the map.
-- - If you're the mapper and you're requesting your own map to be nominated.
-- Maps that include unnecessary derogatory terms, or NSFW (not safe for work) content.
-- Maps that have been submitted without a mapper's authorization.
-- Maps that aren't finished.
-Exceptions can be given:
-- - If they contain a "proper" beginning and ending.
-- Maps that are an evident copy of other maps.
-- Maps that trigger ScoreV2.

 ## What makes a map get ranked?
 - Maps that contain good overall consistency.